Find information about coronavirus and breast cancer surgery.

-Some of the lymph nodes from the underarm area (axillary nodes) may also be removed to see if they have cancer.
+Some of the lymph nodes in the underarm area (axillary nodes) may also be removed to see if they contain cancer.

 Figure 5.1 shows each type of surgery.